Lazy evaluation, concurrency, and parallelism (@)

 let @b = do let lock = &%arr; lock[1] <- 2 end // ERROR: %arr already borrowed

-Shared mutable state across parallel thunks requires explicit concurrency primitives (channels, atomics).
+Sharing mutable state across parallel thunks requires explicit concurrency primitives — channels, atomics, and the like.

 Exception Semantics